iomz/docker-streak-stats/README.md

 ## Synopsis

 1. Fill in the `TOKEN` in the `.env.example` file and rename it to `.env`.
-See [here](https://github.com/DenverCoder1/github-readme-streak-stats/blob/main/CONTRIBUTING.md#authorization) for the detail.
+See [here](https://github.com/DenverCoder1/github-readme-streak-stats/blob/main/CONTRIBUTING.md#authorization) for the GitHub PAT detail.
 2. `docker compose build`
 3. `docker compose up -d`
 4. The service is up and running at http://localhost:9300 on the docker host.